 Azure vs AWS: Pros and Cons

-- Easy Integration.
+- Easy integration.
 Many businesses are already using Microsoft applications and a Windows server, making it an easy integration option.

-- Cost-Effective.
+- Cost-effective.
 Compared with AWS, Azure is the cost-effective choice.
 But compared to Google Cloud Platform, Azure is not the cheapest option on the market.

 - Downtime.
 Compared to Azure and Google Cloud, AWS has more downtime.

-- Support Fee.
+- Support fee.
 Although AWS has excellent online support, this is not a free service, adding to AWS’s overall higher costs.

 - Costs.
 Many professionals are confused by the cost metrics on AWS, receiving charges that they don’t understand.
-If you add this to the fact that it involves support fees, the price gap between AWS and Azure grows.
+If you add this to the fact that it includes support fees, the price gap between AWS and Azure grows.

-Should You use Azure or AWS?
+Should You Use Azure or AWS?

 Advantages of Choosing Azure